nueverest/blowdrycss/docs/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Python is required.
 Python 3.x is preferred. `Download it here <https://www.python.org/downloads/>`__.
 - Check your python installation or version number.
-Open a command line interface (cli), and enter the
+Open a command line interface (CLI), and enter the
   following command.  ::

-    python
+    > python

   Something like the following should appear. ::